daattali/beautiful-jekyll/capstone/selection.md

 #### Partners accept invitations

-The successful capstone partners accept the offer, and correspond with MDS administration to schedule a presentation to give at UBC.
+The successful capstone partners accept the offers, and correspond with MDS administration to schedule a presentation to give at UBC.

 #### Partners provide data

-Before the presentations, the partners must provide MDS with:
+Before the presentations are given, the partners must provide MDS with:

 - the data (at least some form of it); and
 - if required, concensus on any paperwork such as a non-disclosure agreement (NDA).